An official website of the United States government

 Honey Bee Breeding, Genetics, and Physiology Research Lab - Areawide IPM Project dedicated to bees

-ARS Grand Challenge Synergy Project - creating pollinator landscapes and overwintering practices to increase pollinator populations in a changing climate.
+ARS Grand Challenge Synergy Project - creating pollinator landscapes and overwintering practices to increase pollinator populations in a changing environment.